warner-consulting-josh/Collet-Autofeed/Notes.md

   - Sub-schematics (heirarchical sheets?) for each board
   - no global labels for power or anything else, just local labels
   - [guide](https://yaqwsx.github.io/KiKit/v1.4/multiboard/#multi-board-workflow-with-kikit)
+  - Board annotation for separation uses "virtual footprint"
+    - Not sure if I can just copy and paste from the example document, but will try it